-EU and UK sanction Russians over deportations of Ukrainian children
+EU, UK sanction Russians over deportations of Ukrainian children

 Russian institutions and officials accused of systemic deportation and indoctrination of children during the war on Ukraine.